Arrtea21/BotBoy-android-/README.md

 # mini_pro_bot

-A Flutter application.Hopefully a Chatbot with ML and AI .. 👀
+A Flutter application.Using Snatchbot APi at https://snatchbot.me/ .. 👀

 ## Getting Started